Waáno-Gano

 Joseph Theodore "Waáno-Gano" ("Joe") Noonan of the San Fernando Valley Professional Artists' Guild was an artist born on March 3, 1906, in Salt Lake City, Utah.
-He self-identified as being of Cherokee descent.

 Background

-Joseph Noonan's parents were Irene May Noonan (1876–1960), whom the artist called Rena May Lash-Heart, and James A. Noonan.
+Joseph Noonan's parents were Irene May Noonan (1876–1960), whom the artist called Rena May Lash-Heart, and James A. Noonan, both of Cherokee descent.
 The couple married in 1891 and four children, three of whom survived past infancy.
 James died around 1900.
 Irene was born in Arkansas in May 1876 and died in California in 1960.

 Family

 He married Christine "Nunny" Ruben, a member of the Karuk tribe, on 15 March 1935.
 One of Waáno-Gano's nephews was television producer Buddy Noonan.

 Education

 After studying at the Los Angeles Academy of Fine Arts and the Christian von Schneidau Art School in the 1920s, Waáno-Gano eventually settled in Los Angeles as a landscape painter in pastel and oil.

 Name

 The Amerindian name Waáno-Gano comes from waáno meaning "bow" and gano meaning "arrow" in the Iroquois language, Seneca dialect.